pungentee/os_kfkz/Linux/n3/README.md

 ## Work-case 3

+### Task 2.
+Different types of Virtual Machine Network Connections

+#### NAT (Network Address Translation)

+- Uses host's IP for external connections
+- VMs get private IPs from VMware DHCP
+- Internet access without extra IPs
+- VMs are hidden behind host's firewall

+#### Bridged

+- VM connects directly to physical network
+- Gets own IP from network DHCP
+- Appears as independent device on network
+- External devices can access VM directly

+#### Host-only

+- Private network between host and VMs
+- VMs communicate with host and other VMs
+- No external access without host routing
+- Isolated from physical network

+#### Internal Network

+- Isolated network between VMs only
+- No connection to host or external networks
+- VMs only see other VMs on same internal network
+- Complete network isolation

 ### Task 3

 #### 1. Demonstrate the basic commands for configuring OS network settings and explain what they do.